amolmali5/docker-management-ui/README.md

 # Docker Management UI

 A web-based Docker container management application similar to Portainer.
-This application allows you to monitor and manage Docker containers, view logs, change environment variables, and restart containers.
+This application allows you to monitor and manage Docker containers, view logs, access interactive terminals, manage environment variables, and restart containers.

 ## Technologies Used